jeremytammik/moniwonig/index.md

 - [final ikea plan](doc/2018-11-30_kitchen_final_change.pdf)
 - simple, easy to clean, white surfaces
+- use bakelisierte multiplex like in the bafidu?
 - back wall in glass, not tiled, not painted
 - hanging cupboards above working surface
 - dishwasher